ranugaz/AWSNetworkingLP/VOTING_RESULTS.md

 - Issues were well-labeled and helpful for new contributors.
 - Clear future goals listed in `ROADMAP.md`.
 - One peer suggested adding screenshots or a demo video to the README.
-- Another suggested using GitHub Discussions or a Gitter/Discord channel for better collaboration.